GeorgeMrls/budgeting/README.md

 # budgeting
-Apps - Scripta for helping in budgeting, savings, taxes and calculate NET income
+Apps - Scripts for helping in budgeting, savings, taxes and calculate NET income